-From the perspective of merchants as a whole, the prospect of a larger proportion of consumers having bank accounts, and an even greater proportion paying by card rather than cash, should be attractive, given the evidence that card payments are less costly to process than cash.
+From the perspective of merchants as a whole, the prospect of a larger proportion of consumers having bank accounts, and an even greater proportion paying by card rather than cash, should be attractive, given that card payments can result in increased sales (because consumers are able to spend more than they have in their wallet).
 Meanwhile, having some consumers use debit cards rather than credit cards should also be attractive.
-As such, not only does it seem unlikely that many merchants would cease accepting Capital One cards, but also highly unlikely that Capital One switching its debit cards to Discover's networks would cause a net harm to social welfare.
+As such, not only does it seem unlikely that many merchants would cease accepting Capital One cards, but it is also unlikely that Capital One switching its debit cards to Discover's networks would cause net harm to social welfare.

 From an antitrust perspective, it appears almost certain that, while some merchants may face higher costs of acceptance, this will be more than balanced by the increase in card-based transactions.
-Hence, there would be lower net costs for many merchants and an increase in consumer benefits arising from the rewards and other benefits their debit cards would now provide.
+Hence, there would be lower net costs for many merchants and an increase in consumer benefits arising from the rewards and other benefits the debit cards would now provide.